bebac/musciteer/readme.md

       at least some simple input field from the web interface)
 - [x] Continuous playback.
 If nothing is explictly queued, play songs at random from the entire collection.
 Can be turned on/off from settings.
-- [x] Mobile web application. goto /android in mobile browser and select add to home screen.
+- [x] Mobile web application.
+For android open in browser and choose add to home screen.
+It is the same web app, but default page is /player.
+Don't know how it works on iphone.
 - [ ] Ubuntu snap package.
 Not possible currently as snaps cannot access alsa
       :exclamation:
 - [x] Debian package for Ubuntu 16.04
-- [ ] Browse and queue music from mobile web app.
+- [x] Browse and queue music from mobile web app.
+Works best on a tablet, on small screens it is not very usable.
 - [ ] Replay gain.
 Fairly straight forward for FLAC files.
 Not so for Spotify.
 - [ ] Tagging
 - [ ] More advanced Continuous playback.
 Most liked, less played, by tag etc.